nf-core/raredisease/docs/usage.md

     --outdir <OUTDIR>
 ```

 > Check [nf-core/configs](https://github.com/nf-core/configs/tree/master/conf) to see if a custom config file to run nf-core pipelines already exists for your institute.
 If so, you can simply use `-profile test,<institute>` in your command.
-This enables the appropirate package manager and sets the appropriate execution settings for your machine.
+This enables the appropriate package manager and sets the appropriate execution settings for your machine.
 > NB: The order of profiles is important!
 They are loaded in sequence, so later profiles can overwrite earlier profiles.

-The above command downloads the pipeline from github, caches it, and tests it on the test dataset.
+The above command downloads the pipeline from GitHub, caches it, and tests it on the test dataset.

 > When you run the command again, it will fetch the pipeline from cache even if a more recent version of the pipeline is available.
 To make sure that you're running the latest version of the pipeline, update the cached version of the pipeline by including `-latest` in the command.